 For bookkeepers who want to start their own Contract Bookkeeping Service it means that they must hold at least a Certificate IV in Bookkeeping AND have spent up to 1,000/1,400 hours working under the supervision and control of a tax agent or BAS agent.

 Now before you give up on the idea of a contract bookkeeping career read on . . .

-BIA has the answer: By enrolling in the Certificate IV Bookkeeping with the Bookkeeping Institute of Australia students are not only able to obtain an academic qualification that meets the requirements of the new law but with our affiliation with ETax Local Accountants they are also able to provide BAS services legally under the new law.
+BIA has the answer: By enrolling in the Certificate IV Bookkeeping with the Bookkeeping Institute of Australia students are not only able to obtain an academic qualification that meets the requirements of the new law but we provide BAS services to assist you legally under the new law.

-ETax Local Accountants offer taxation services for many bookkeepers.
-The main service offering of ETax Local Acccountants for Bookkeepers relates to Activity Statements and is two fold:
+The main service we offer relates to Activity Statements and is two fold:

-They perform Quality Assurance Reviews of Activity Statements for both BAS Agents and non-BAS Agents; and
+We perform Quality Assurance Reviews of Activity Statements for both BAS Agents and non-BAS Agents

-With ETax Local Accountants, it is not necessary for the bookkeeper to relinquish control of their client to a competing bookkeeping firm.
-Instead, Etax Local can review and lodge the BAS for the client.
+With our BAS Agent, it is not necessary for the bookkeeper to relinquish control of their client to a competing bookkeeping firm.
+Instead, our BAS Agent can review and lodge the BAS for the client.

-This enables the non-BAS Agent bookkeeper to retain the control of the client relationship and pay a per-BAS lodgement fee to Etax Local Accountants, which can either be on-charged or marked-up to the client.
+This enables the non-BAS Agent bookkeeper to retain the control of the client relationship and pay a per-BAS lodgement fee to our BAS Agent which can either be on-charged or marked-up to the client.